DM45/18_price_format/README.md

 # Price Formatter

-Change format input price with tests
+Change format input price from 1234.0000 to 1 234.

+Tests included.

 # How to Install